fhsinchy/the-docker-handbook/containerizing-a-multi-container-javascript-application.md

 There is also a `Makefile` that contains four targets named `start`, `stop`, `build` and `destroy` each invoking the previously mentioned shell scripts.

 If the container is in running state in your system, executing `make stop` should stop all the containers. executing `make destroy` should stop the containers and remove everything.
-Make sure you're running the scripts inside the `notes-api` directory:
+Make sure you're running the scripts inside the `notes-api` directory (if you're still in `notes-api\api`, you can use the command `cd ..` to back up one level to the correct directory before running the following):

 ```text
 make destroy